top of page

 Conclusion: Choose What Works for Your Life

-There's no "better" option—only what's better for you.
-Pads offer discretion and flexibility; pants provide security and higher absorbency.
+There’s no “better” option—only what’s better for you.
+Pads offer discretion and flexibility, while pants provide security and higher absorbency.
 Many people use both depending on the situation.

 Comments